 In this short article, we try to clear dilemma situation about these two important algorithms.
 SSL certificate used to create a secure tunnel between the server and the browser, and the algorithms makes the certificate strong enough for data security.

 The length of RSA algorithm shows the level of security as it started from 1024-bit and reached to 4096-bit.
 However, on other hand, ECC algorithm keys are smaller in size but gives same level of strength.
 ECC is faster algorithm that offers enhanced security with less computational requirements.

-Many business owners are becoming cautious about security owing to the threats posed by hackers.
+Many business owners are becoming cautious about security threats posed by hackers.
 The challenge is that hackers are honing their ciphering skills each passing day, meaning that the only escape route is to develop better security algorithms in a bid to curb the vice.
 The use of SSL protocol is an example of a common technique used to protect communication between a web browser and a server with various algorithms usually designed to work with it.

 What are ECC and RSA Algorithms?

 It is always important to start from the basics and in this case, the best place to start from the definitions of these algorithms.
 RSA (Rivest-Shamir-Adleman) is an algorithm that was first developed in 1977 by Ron Rivest, Adi Shamir, and Leonard Adleman, it was adopted in 1978.
 Ever since its adoption, it has grown to be the most popular cryptosystem.
 The algorithm was designed to work based on a public and private key in the encryption and decryption of information that is sent over the internet.
 The information is encrypted using a public key while at the receiver end; a private key is needed to decrypt the information.

 The algorithm, on the other hand, uses a reverse process for user authentication-a private key is used to encrypt digital signatures, then the receiver can use a public key to decrypt the digital signatures.